Core Concepts

 LargeFull interactive view

-Built-in widgets — chat, data, pages:
+Built-in widgets — data, pages:

 • DataTableWidget — interactive table view